pikvm/pikvm/docs/faq.md

     * Optional: edit `/etc/kvmd/meta.yaml` to alter the displayed hostname in the web UI.
     * Run `ro` and `reboot`.

+??? question "Why not add software support for another codec?"
+    Encoding is a heavy process and will add significant latency, its best to have hardware support to avoid additional latency.

 ## Video problems